rohansang/rohansang/README.md

 - 👋 Hi, I’m @rohansang
 - 👀 I’m interested in web 3, decentralization and a sensible world
 - 🌱 I’m currently learning Solidity and Smart Contracts...
-- 💞️ I’m looking to collaborate on projects that take advantage of the new capabilities of blackchain and web 3 to create a more sensible world
+- 💞️ I’m looking to collaborate on projects that take advantage of the new capabilities of blockchain and web 3 to create a more sensible world
 - 📫 How to reach me - Right Here...

 <!---